Register to vote

 - include your email address and phone number, if you'd like to (This is optional - we only use this information in connection with your registration, and it means we can contact you if there's a problem).

 Knowing this information means we can invite other residents to register to vote if we need to.
-You should complete and return the form to us by post or online.
+You should respond to the form by post, telephone, text or online.
 Returning the form doesn't mean that you are now registered to vote, you must still register yourself on the GOV.UK website.

 If you have lost your form call the elections team on 01925 442184 for a replacement.

 Do I have to fill this form in?

 - There is a criminal penalty for failing to provide the information required by the Household Enquiry Form to the Electoral Registration Officer of a maximum of £1,000.

 - The penalty for providing false information to an Electoral Registration Officer is imprisonment of up to six months or a fine (on summary conviction) of a maximum of £5,000.

 I'm already registered to vote, why do you need this information?

 - Each year the council has to check that everyone who is eligible to vote has the chance to register

 - The household enquiry form tells us who is living at each address.
 We cross check this information against the people who are registered to vote and invite those who aren't to register for future elections